freakone/CarND-Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
-The heatmap threshold was settled to 2.
+There is an averaging of the measurement, alghoritm is taking in consideration 20 last frames.
+The heatmap threshold was settled to 40.

 Here's an example result showing the heatmap: